ffund/compe-design-project/lab3/pulse-width.md

+---
-# Pulse width
+title: Pulse width
+---

-In this lab, we'll practice using pulse width:
+In this lab exercise, we'll practice using pulse width:

 * in an output signal, to control the average output voltage
 * in an input signal, to read a resistive sensor using an RC circuit

+and we will also practice debugging circuits that use pulse width.

 ## Notes

 * In this lab, you will create some breadboard circuits with exposed pins and wires.
 Please be especially careful not to accidentally create connections that shouldn't be connected (e.g. short circuits).
 Also, check your work carefully before connecting any breadboard circuit to a board, to avoid damaging the board.
+* You will submit your lab work in Gradescope.
+You will upload screenshots/photos and answer some questions as described in the Gradescope assignment.
+You do not have to write anything else (e.g. no description of procedure, etc.)
 * Read each subsection of this lab manual in its entirety before you start following the instructions in it.
 Some instructions are modified by explanations that come afterwards.
-* Although you may work with a partner, this collaboration is limited to discussion.
+* Although you may work with a partner, this collaboration is limited to discussion and comparison.
 Your partner is not allowed to construct or modify your circuit, log in to your Pi, or run commands or write code on your Pi.
 Similarly, you are not allowed to do these things for your partner.
-(You *are* encouraged to collaborate by screen-sharing or showing video of your circuit to debug and discuss problems together.)
-* For your lab report, you must submit data, code, and screenshots from your own experiment.
-You are not allowed to use your lab partner's data, code, or screenshots.
+* For your lab report, you must submit data, code, screenshots, and photos from your own experiment.
+You are not allowed to use your lab partner's data, code, screenshots, or photos.
 * For any question in the lab report that is marked "Individual work", you should *not* collaborate with your lab partner or anyone else (even via discussion).
 You can use your notes, the lab manual, or the lecture slides and video to help you answer these questions.

 \newpage